BASICS Scotland: Educational activity

 BASICS Scotland provides a number of face-to-face and online courses as well as annual conferences.
 It also has a voice at national level and direct involvement with the work of the Royal College of Surgeons in relation to their Faculty of Prehospital Care.
 Training provided by the organisation has also included the use of a simulation vehicle to practice extrication of casualties who have been involved in a car crash.
 The organisations has also delivered bespoke training courses, to audiences such as dental practitioners, individual GP practices, occupational health doctors and nurses, Custody doctors and immigration centre health practitioners.
 They have also been involved in public health messages related to acute illness and injury.
 The charity has also worked on developing innovative augmented reality learning resources for teaching prehospital care.

 Conferences

 BASICS Scotland holds annual conferences covering a range of topics of interest to those involved in prehospital and rural emergency care.
 These conferences are usually held in Aviemore, Scotland.

-In light of the global pandemic, the 2021 conference was held online, focusing on hypothermia.
-This was attended by delegates from around the world, and recordings of the talks were placed online for members of BASICS Scotland to view for free or for non-members to view at a small cost.
+In light of the COVID global pandemic, the 2021 conference was held online, focusing on hypothermia.